-1. You should email the URL of your webpage to the course account.
+1. You should submit the URL of your webpage via onQ.

 Assignment 1: Conceptual Architecture

 For this deliverable, you will submit a report (10-15 pages long) that gives the abstract (i.e., conceptual) architecture of the studied software system (see Appendix A).
 Your report should be posted online.
 It should be web-readable, with appropriate links to web-accessible related content.
 The report should contain sufficient information to help a newcomer to a software project get up to speed.